prigo929/Campus-Helper-Bolt/README.md

 ### Advanced Features (Implemented)

 - **Ratings & Reviews**
-  - Rate users after a job or transaction (e.g. when a job is completed or a material is sold)
+  - Rate users after a mission or transaction (e.g. when a mission is completed or gear is exchanged)
   - 1–5 star ratings with optional written review
   - Display average rating and reviews on user profiles
   - Ratings influence profile credibility across the app